SAP-samples/teched2022-XP280/exercises/ex2/README.md

 #### Create Transport Nodes

-1. Open the UI of SAP Cloud Transport Management Service by entering the subaccount in which you have subscribed to the service (normally *trial*) and opening the **Instances and Subscriptions** view (to be found in the **Services** area).
+1. Open the UI of SAP Cloud Transport Management Service by entering the subaccount in which you have subscribed to the service (normally *trial*, but is *Dev* if you created a subaccount in [Exercise 0](../ex0#exercise-01---optional-set-up-a-subaccount-on-your-sap-btp-trial-account))) and opening the **Instances and Subscriptions** view (to be found in the **Services** area).
 2. In the **Subscriptions** area click on the **Cloud Transport Management** link.
 3. The Overview page of Cloud Transport Management opens.
 4. In the navigation pane click on **Transport Nodes**.